dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/redshift-privatelink.md

 - Network Load Balancer (NLB) &mdash; Requires creating a Listener that attaches to the newly created Target Group for port `5439`
 - Endpoint Service &mdash; Attach to the newly created NLB.
-    - Acceptance required (optional) &mdash; Will require you to [accept our connection request](https://www.notion.so/Redshift-Interface-PrivateLink-Setup-Guide-dabac5da3f7c4b0b91716b37820f5aeb) after dbt creates the endpoint.
+    - Acceptance required (optional) &mdash; Requires you to [accept our connection request](https://www.notion.so/Redshift-Interface-PrivateLink-Setup-Guide-dabac5da3f7c4b0b91716b37820f5aeb) after dbt creates the endpoint.
-    - Private DNS name (optional) &mdash; This has not been tested and may not be supported.
-Please contact support if you require this field.
+    - Private DNS name (optional) &mdash; This hasn't been tested and might not be supported.
+Please contact dbt Cloud support if you require this field.

 ### Grant AWS account access to the VPC